 Even in his grief Kousei is no longer at the bottom of a deep dark ocean, but instead resting effortlessly atop it.
 Here, within himself, he finds Kaori once again.

 The way this scene looks still amazes me.
 The quiet stillness of the sky and water, and the pristine clarity of it all.
-In an show that was so well drawn and animated all throughout, A-1 went all out with for these few minutes.
-For me it stands as one of the most unforgettable scenes I’ve experienced in anime.
+In an show that was so well drawn and animated all throughout, A-1 went all for these few minutes.
+It stands as one of the most unforgettable scenes I’ve experienced in anime.

 Kaori, full of life, turns to him and Kousei’s small frown shows that he knows exactly what it means.
 That tiny change in his expression absolutely crushes me every time I see it.
 He wanted to reach her, but he knows this will be the last time.